Author Archives: debbie

 It’s also interesting to see the things that remain, or have left tangible traces.
 The Polygon, a then recent development of houses in a circle facing inwards, was fairly recently built when this map was made; its name survives in Polygon Road nowadays.
 The Royal Veterinary College to the east of Camden was already established and is still there.
 On the northern sheet, the more hilly landscape towards Hampstead and Highgate is represented by hachuring; the distinctive shape of the line of ponds across Hampstead Heath hasn’t changed much since 1804.
 Kenwood House, then the seat of the Earl of Mansfield and recently remodelled, still stands surrounded by its parkland, now managed by English Heritage.
 The oak tree under which people would gather to hear gospel readings is marked; Gospel Oak is still the name of a London district and a train station.

-The map is very detailed and finely engraved; the accompanying written survey, or terrier book, explains that the mapmaker, John Tompson (also described elsewhere as Thompson or Tomson) had made it under the patronage of landowners who had property in the parish, “at the expence of upwards of three years labour.”
+The map is very detailed and finely engraved; the accompanying written survey, or terrier book, explains that the mapmaker, John Tompson (also described elsewhere as Thompson or Tomson) had made it under the patronage of landowners who had property in the parish, “at the expense of upwards of three years labour.”
 The terrier is very thorough, listing the landowners, and identifying the individual land parcels (numbered on the map) by their use and area.
 All individual streets are described and their buildings listed.
 This is an exceptionally detailed record of an area now transformed almost beyond recognition.

 Views from the sea